 “I return to Vienna when I compose”

 A student at the mdw, subsequently deported by the Nazis yet managed to escape from both Dachau and Buchenwald.
 In exile he later founded both the Manila Symphony Orchestra and the Brooklyn Symphony Orchestra.
-He remained an active pedagogue in the Far East while at the same time working as Projects’ Director at UCLA.
+He remained an active pedagogue in the Far East while simultaneously working as Projects’ Director at UCLA.

 Also excluded from high school and unable to audition for the mdw; exile to the United States meant leaving Nazi Vienna and his first love who fled to Switzerland.
-Following a successful career as an accountant, he returned to composition only after being reunited with his lost girlfriend some forty years later.
+Following a successful career as an accountant, he returned to composition only after being reunited with the love of his youth some forty years later.